Hanna-Barbera in amusement parks: Other attractions

-No attractions themed to Tom and Jerry appeared in all of the former Paramount Parks and the now-defunct Wonderland Sydney, although a promotion advertisement with Tom Cat holding a sign was shown in Canada's Wonderland prior to 2009.
-In addition, several attractions themed to The Flintstones also appear in theme parks in Abu Dhabi, and South Africa.
-Attractions associated with DC Comics, although, can be found in every park themed to Warner Bros.
-The Super Friends shows (and also The Dukes) that were also made by Hanna-Barbera, never appeared altogether in any of the Hanna-Barbera parks - it was always under WB control.
+No attractions themed to Tom and Jerry appeared in any of the former Paramount Parks or Wonderland Sydney, although a promotional advertisement with Tom Cat holding a sign was shown in Canada's Wonderland prior to 2009 and there is a roller coaster called Tom & Jerry that has been operating at Parque Warner Madrid since 2002.
+The Super Friends shows which were also made by Hanna-Barbera never appeared in any of the Hanna-Barbera parks; the characters from those shows are controlled by Warner Bros. and are featured at Six Flags and Warner Bros. amusement parks.